 Translational Goal

-Catalyze research and translation of climate change effects on human health to reduce related health threats and impacts, especially among those most at-risk, and build health resilience to climate change impacts among individuals, communities, and nations around the world.
+Catalyze research and translation of extreme weather effects on human health to reduce related health threats and impacts, especially among those most at-risk, and build health resilience among individuals and communities.

 Priority Approaches

-- Provide leadership, guidance, technical assistance, coordination, and other resources to spur environmental health research and support the NIH Climate Change and Health Initiative.
+- Provide leadership, guidance, technical assistance, coordination, and other resources to spur environmental health research and support protecting health from impacts of disasters and extreme weather.

-- Conduct and support collaborative research with other NIH institutes, centers, and offices that use a climate changeframework to fill gaps in our understanding of human health and the causes of diseases and health conditions.
+- Conduct and support collaborative research with other NIH institutes, centers, and offices that combine biomedical and geophysical data to fill gaps in our understanding of human health and the causes of diseases and health conditions.

-- Build partnerships that facilitate the translation of research across many sectors to provide the evidence base for health-protective policy and decision-making on climate change and health.
+- Build partnerships that facilitate the translation of research across many sectors to provide the evidence base for health-protective policy and decision-making on health.

-- Develop and sustain research, communication, resources, decision support tools, and knowledge bases to support global action on climate change and health, disaster research response, and related areas.
+- Develop and sustain research, communication, resources, decision support tools, and knowledge bases to support action on extreme weather events, disasters, and health, and related areas.